arcraik/neuroexo-website/people.md

    </div>
    <div class="modal-body">
        <img class="content peoplepic" src="/photos/David.png" alt="David Edquilang" width="200"/>
-     <div><p class="content">I am currently a 4th year Industrial Design student at the College of Architecture and Design at the University of Houston.
+     <div><p class="content" align = "justify">I am currently a 4th year Industrial Design student at the College of Architecture and Design at the University of Houston.
 Prior to my industrial design education, I have experience studying in both the engineering and medical fields.
 I have a multitude of interests and skills, having designed a wide variety of products covering everything from consumer electronics, to furniture, to prosthetic arms, and other medical devices.
 What drives me is my interest in materials, manufacturing processes, being hands-on, and creating real solutions to solve real problems.
 I derive a great sense of satisfaction from the process of forming an idea and bringing it into reality.</p></div>
     </div>
  </div>
  </div>